module specification

 Balance of independent study and scheduled teaching activity

-Problem based learning encourages independent learning through proposing a problem which is complex with more than one right answer, challenging the students to work individually and in small groups to develop solutions, thereby developing their problem-solving abilities.
+Problem-based learning will be used to encourage independent learning through proposing a problem that is complex and with more than one right answer, challenging the students to work individually and in small groups to develop solutions, thereby developing their problem-solving abilities.
 Staff will act as facilitators throughout the activities.
+Tasks will be performed through group and independent study to develop critical thinking skills of analysis, evaluation, and synthesis.
+Throughout the module, student outputs will be reviewed, and formative feedback will be given to ensure clarity and comprehension.

-The learning and teaching in classes will be supported by the University’s VLE and a blended learning approach, sharing class materials, recommended reading, and case studies.
+The learning and teaching in classes will be supported by the University’s VLE (Virtual Learning Environment) and a blended learning approach, sharing class materials, recommended reading, and case studies.
 Group tutorials will also be offered to support students in the preparation of their assessments, with opportunities for students to receive forward feedback.

 Learning outcomes

-On completion of the module the learner, operating independently and applying their knowledge and skills, should be able to:
+On completion of the module, the learner, operating independently and applying their knowledge and skills, should be able to:

-1. Propose how the utilisation of big data can create opportunity for businesses.
+1. propose how the utilisation of big data can create opportunity for businesses.

-2. Appraise big data technologies and data analytics in the context of the built environment.
+2. appraise big data technologies and data analytics in the context of the built environment.

-3. Analyse big data and make decisions to achieve positive outcomes.
+3. analyse big data and make decisions to achieve positive outcomes.

-5. Communicate solutions at different levels of details to a client and project team audience.
+5. communicate solutions at different levels of details to a client and project team audience.

 Bibliography